top of page

 Treasurer: Jeff Diamond-Smith

 Jeff's love affair with cricket started a long time ago. remembering waking up in the middle of the night and hiding under the bed to listen to the ABC broadcast of either the Ashes or the West Indies tour, on his transistor radio.
 Jeff had an underwhelming career on the field as a right-hand, opening batsman and a left-arm Chinaman bowler. and made a couple of centuries but J Grade on the mats isn’t exactly the MCG!
 When family commitments and a bad back curtailed a floundering career, Jeff decided that he wanted to stay involved and took up umpiring.
 He spent 11 seasons with the VTCA officiating in 10 Grand Finals and met such luminaries such as Paul Jensen and Bob Parry.
-At the end of the 2006-7 season Jeff decided to further his umpiring career and joined the Cricket Victoria panel and he is still enjoying it 15 years later.
+At the end of the 2006-7 season Jeff decided to further his umpiring career and joined the Cricket Victoria panel and he is still enjoying it 16 years later.
 He gets great support from his wife, Leanne, and three children, who are all now in their 20s, and who know that their father won’t be around the house in Summer on a Saturday and the occasional Sunday.
-Upon retirement, Jeff took up volunteer work, under the guidance of Alan McCarthy, and tour guiding at the MCG.
+Upon retirement, Jeff took up volunteer work, under the guidance of the late VCAUSA President Alan McCarthy, and tour guiding at the MCG.
 He is now hoping to use his experience to assist on the Committee of Management of the VCAUSA.

 Bomford4.jpg